saramcel/surfs_up/README.md

 print(df4)

 # Use Pandas Plotting with Matplotlib to plot the data
-df4.plot(figsize=(50,10))
+df4.plot(figsize=(40,10))
 ```

 * Result of Query 2

 ![Query 2 Results](https://myoctocat.com/assets/images/base-octocat.svg)

 This long chart has no apparent trends.
-Every few months there are some extreme precipitation events followed by a short period of dryness, but these extreme amounts of precipitation are not getting worse.
+Every few months there are some extreme precipitation events followed by a short period of dryness, but these extreme amounts of precipitation do not seem to be getting worse or more frequent over time.